-Ireland visa from India are granted to people who wish to enter Ireland for tourism, travel and leisure purposes only.
+Ireland visa from India are granted to people who wish to enter Ireland for tourism, travel, and leisure purposes only.
 Visitors are allowed to stay for a predetermined amount of time.
-Ireland tourist visa do not permit the holder to work or engage in any business activities in the host country.
-Visitors cannot use any publicly funded services such as a public hospital in Ireland.
+Ireland tourist visa does not permit the holder to work or engage in any business activities.
+They cannot use any publicly funded services such as a public hospital in Ireland.
 A Ireland Tourist Visa to is granted to travelers looking to visit Ireland for the sole purpose of tourism, for less than 90 days.

-Ireland business visa allows the bearer to enter a foreign country and engage in business activities without joining that country’s labour force, temporarily or permanently.
+Ireland business visa allows the bearer to enter a foreign country and engage in business activities without joining that country’s labor force, temporarily or permanently.
 Typically, the visitors must show that they are not receiving any income from the government.
-Ireland business visa is granted to those visitors who are planning to visit Ireland for taking part in temporary work or business activities.
-Furthermore, this visa definitely does not allow the applicant to take up new employment in Ireland or earn an income.
+Ireland business visa is granted to those visitors who are planning to visit Ireland to participate in temporary work or business activities.
+Furthermore, this visa does not allow the applicant to take up new employment in Ireland or earn an income.

 A Ireland visa for Indians allows you to travel to Ireland only.
 You are not permitted to enter the country or to stay there.
 At border control, an immigration officer can refuse you entry into the country, even if you have a visa.
-At border control, your passport, visa and any other documents that explain your visit (such as a landing card, travel itinerary, reservations) will be checked by an immigration officer.
+An immigration officer will check your passport, access, and any other documents that explain your visit (such as a landing card, travel itinerary, reservations) at border control.
 It will then be decided if you are allowed to enter the country or not.
 Even if you hold a valid visa to the Republic of Ireland, you can be refused entry by the immigration officer if they are not satisfied with your documents or explanations.

 Northern Ireland is not the same as the Republic of Ireland.
 Obtaining a multi-entry Irish visa and a UK visa if you travel to the Republic of Ireland.
 Intend to visit Northern Ireland and return to the Republic.